xini/silverstripe-googleanalytics/README.md

 # silverstripe-googleanalytics

 Adds Google Analytics to the site using old and Universal Analytics with event and download tracking for both.
+It also supports the Goggle Tag Manager.

 It is derived from Shea's module for multisites (https://github.com/sheadawson/silverstripe-multisites-googleanalytics).

 ## Requirements

-* SilverStripe 3.1.*
+* SilverStripe 3.*

 ## Usage